List of time periods

-In archaeology and anthropology, prehistory is subdivided around the three-age system, this list includes the use of the three-age system as well as a number of various designation used in reference to sub-ages within the traditional three.
+In archaeology and anthropology, prehistory is subdivided into the three-age system.
+This list includes the use of the three-age system as well as a number of various designations used in reference to sub-ages within the traditional three.

 The dates for each age can vary by region.
 On the geologic time scale, the Holocene epoch starts at the end of the last glacial period of the current ice age (c.
-10,000 BCE) and continues to the present.
+10,000 BC) and continues to the present.
 The beginning of the Mesolithic is usually considered to correspond to the beginning of the Holocene epoch.